 Travelling and CO2 emissions

-Most people, no matter how environmentally-minded they are, would shudder at the idea of never travelling to other countries, far or wide.
-But there are two ways to limit the damage travelling abroad causes:
+Most people, no matter how environmentally conscious they are, would shudder at the idea of not being able to travel to another country.
+So, adopting ways to travel abroad while limiting the damage caused is something to consider.

 How CO2 compensation works

-Climate neutralisation or CO2 compensation has now become a budding business model, so it is easy for the average person to compensate for the emissions they cause through travelling.
+Climate neutralisation, or CO2 compensation, is a growing business model, so it is increasingly easy for the average person to compensate their emissions created through travelling.

-- You log on to websites of CO2 compensators.
+- Log on to websites of CO2 compensators

-- You indicate what kind of trip you are planning and want to neutralise.
+- Indicate what type of trip you are planning and want to neutralise

-If you pay the amount quoted, you will have neutralised the carbon dioxide emissions in question, even before you go on your trip!
+If you pay the amount quoted, you will have neutralised the carbon dioxide emissions, even before you have gone away!

 The idea is that in the end, the entire system will be climate-neutral or, more correctly, CO2-neutral.
 The money is used in climate protection projects to bind greenhouse gases.